lunadragon06/torfs-art-gallery/README.md

 <br><br>
 To view live website, [click here](https://torfs-gallery.netlify.app/).
 <br><br>
-Visitors can currently search for paintings based on existing titles and year (which year paintings was created) and to access specific details about each painting being published either from `home` and/or `gallery` page.
+Visitors can currently search for paintings based on existing titles and exsisting categories, and to access specific details about each painting being published either from `home` and/or `gallery` page.
 Users can also send messages directly to the artist through contact form and send him a request/assignment from enquiry form.
 <br>
 While website owner and admin users have the ability to add new paintings, which will be published both on the physical website and will be displayed in the API json.
 Admins can also access list of enquiries and contacts, in addition to delete enquiry requests and contact messages.